NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/config/index.md

 ### Hardhat Network

 Hardhat comes built-in with a special network called `hardhat`.
-When using this network, an instance of the [Hardhat Network](/hardhat-network/docs) will be automatically created when you run a task or test your smart contracts.
+When using this network, an instance of the [Hardhat Network](/hardhat-network/docs) will be automatically created when you run a task, script or test your smart contracts.

 Hardhat Network has first-class support of Solidity.
 It always knows which smart contracts are being run and exactly what they do and why they fail.
 Learn more about it [here](/hardhat-network/docs).